Why It’s ‘Phenomenally Easy’ to Solve the World’s Food Waste Problem

 It is now embedded within the main global institutions, like the United Nations with their Sustainable Development Goal to halve food waste.
 Governments like the United States ratified that target of halving food waste by 2030—you cannot be a big food corporation without having a whole series of food waste strategies.
 Public awareness and media coverage has increased and many social entrepreneurs, myself included with Toast ale [beer made with surplus bread], have leapt into these spaces to build businesses.

 What's the journey been like?
 It has been phenomenally easy to change the world.
-I say that not to blow my own trumpet—it has been collectivized action from around the world.
-I say that because it's so important to make people realize that we are empowered to change the food system.
+I say that not to blow my own trumpet—it has been collectivised action from around the world.
+I say that because it's so important to make people realise that we are empowered to change the food system.
 We can, through our daily choices, change the food system from what it is at the moment, which is the single most destructive process that humans have done historically and are doing to the planet.

 So, how exactly can the average person be empowered to tackle the world's food waste problem?
 By buying less food to start with.
 Studies suggest that consumers in rich countries like the US and the UK regularly waste between 20 and 40 percent of the food that they buy.
 That suggests that we're just putting too much in our supermarket trolleys.
 You might want to avoid going to supermarkets because the whole point of supermarkets is that they've invested billions of dollars into working out what triggers your impulse to take something off the shelf, even if you don't need it.